A Deep Dive Into the Future of Mobility

 - Commercial use (e.g., CargoX)

-The shift to smart mobility has already started, but to effectively achieve a societal shift, the adoption of a new way of thinking and widespread MaaS platform integrations is required.
-Users should be able to plan and pay for journeys by train, bus, taxi, etc. using one single application, or pay for an “all-in” subscription at a fixed price.
+The shift to smart mobility has started, but to effectively achieve a societal shift, the adoption of a new way of thinking and widespread MaaS platform integrations is required.
+Users should be able to plan and pay for journeys by train, bus, taxi, etc., using a single application or pay for an “all-in” subscription at a fixed price.
 Applications need to strive to manage all client transportation needs.

 MaaS interfaces are moving toward deeper integration with transport network tools and journey planners to assist with real-time planning and in-app services like payment, bookings, and ticketing.
 Startups and automakers have also started to offer subscription services as an alternative to buying or leasing vehicles.
 While leases lack owners up to a few years at a time, such subscriptions allow users to rotate cars throughout the term.

 In order to overcome profitably issues faced by sharing platforms, new efficiency-driven fleet management platforms are sprouting up.
 The pandemic has highlighted difficulties related to operations and fleet management, which has led to increased focus on driving down costs through efficiency.
-Superpedestrian in the US is one such example of how this is being done in practice.
+In the US, Superpedestrian is one example.

-Some of the most relevant players dealing with shared mobility and MaaS services are the ubiquitous Uber, Lyft, Bird, Car2Go, and Cabify.
-In addition, several interesting startups have recently emerged:
+Some of the most relevant players dealing with shared mobility and MaaS services are the ubiquitous Uber, Lyft, Bird, Share Now, and Cabify.
+In addition, several interesting startups have recently emerged, including Zoox, Via, UbiGo, and SkedGo.

 Huge Disruption Brings Huge Opportunities

-From a private sector perspective, change will not be driven by one company or sector.
-Instead, it will require unprecedented collaboration in order to develop precise and integrated mobility solutions, especially tech giants, which have the financial capabilities to support research and innovation in these sectors.
+From a private sector perspective, change will not be driven by one company or industry.
+Instead, it will require unprecedented collaboration in order to develop precise and integrated mobility solutions, especially among tech giants, which have the financial capabilities to support research and innovation in these industries.

 From a public sector point of view, cooperation between public and private, represented by big high-tech companies, must be encouraged as much as possible.
 In particular, governments should support the development of the four emergent trends highlighted in this article, with consideration toward how to drive investment into areas that can be harnessed for national gain.